gisikw/guard-webpack/README.md

 progress: true        # display a progress bar for long compiles, default: true
 ```

+## Notes on Guard 1.x

+Guard::Webpack strives to support older versions of Guard (including the `Guard::Guard`, rather than `Guard::Plugin` syntax.
+However, support may be limited.
+Options, as specified above, are not supported for versions of Guard below 2.0.

 ## Contributing

 1. Fork it ( https://github.com/gisikw/guard-webpack/fork )